 - Services exist as independent deployment artifacts and can be scaled independently of other services.

-- Developing services discretely allows developers to use the appropriate development framework for the task at hand.
+- Services that are developed discretely enable developers to use the appropriate development framework for the task at hand.

 - Project teams need to easily discover services as potential reuse candidates.
-These services should provide documentation, test consoles, etc so re-using is significantly easier than building from scratch.
+These services should provide documentation, test consoles, etc so reusing is significantly easier than building from scratch

 - Interdependencies between services need to be closely monitored.
-Downtime of services, service outages, service upgrades, etc can all have cascading downstream effects and such impact should be proactively analyzed.
+Downtime of services, service outages, service upgrades, etc can all have cascading downstream effects and such impact should be proactively analyzed

 It’s important to make sure that your microservices delivery is carefully managed and that the SDLC is automated as much as possible.
 A lack of DevOps-style team coordination and automation will mean that your microservices initiative will bring more pain than benefits.

 Ready to get started with microservices?
 Read our guide on best practices for building microservices.